lucia-auth/lucia/documentation-v2/content/main/2.database-adapters/prisma.md

 ## Prisma schema

-You can add additional columns to the user model to store user attributes, and to the session model to store session attributes. **Your schema must exactly match this if you're `options` params is undefined** (you can still add columns for attributes).
+You can add additional columns to the user model to store user attributes, and to the session model to store session attributes.
+If you change the model names, pass the new names to the adapter config.

 ```prisma
 model User {